RediSearch/RediSearch/README.md

     FT.CREATE, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be -inf, +inf and use `(` for exclusive ranges.

+    - NOSTOPWORDS: If set, we do not filter stopwords from the query.

     - WITHSCORES: If set, we also return the relative internal score of each document. this can be used to merge results from multiple instances